Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Results and Analysis

 \subsection{Efficiency Anaylsis}

-\textbf{Run time efficiency of \method{}.} We compare \method{}'s efficiency to a naive implementation of sequential inference and to that of MoA and in \cref{tab:efficiency}.
-We measure the average run-time at inference on GPQA.
-Unsurprisingly, the sequential inference baseline shows the highest latency, since the model is constantly changing, requiring loading and offloading it for each instance.
-We also find that \method{} operates in $44\%$ less time on a single GPU than MoA, which requires multi-round discussion, with better accuracy.
-Moreover, \method{} running on a single GPU shows a similar time with MoA on 4 GPUs, and furthermore, when we run \method{} on 4 GPUs, it results in almost $2\times$ speedup over MoA.
-We provide another efficiency measurement, token count comparison, in \cref{sec:token_count}, where we find that \method{} has the best trade-off between token usage and performance among multi-agent baselines.
+\textbf{Run time efficiency.} Enabling our batch inference strategy (\cref{fig:batch}) substantially reduces inference time.
+We evaluate average run-time on GPQA and compare \method{} to a naive sequential implementation and to MoA (\cref{tab:efficiency}).
+As expected, sequential inference yields the highest latency, since the model must be repeatedly loaded and offloaded for each instance.
+In contrast, \method{} achieves $44\%$ lower latency than MoA on a single GPU—while also delivering higher accuracy.

+Notably, \method{} on a single GPU matches the run-time of MoA on 4 GPUs, and when scaled to 4 GPUs, \method{} attains nearly a $2\times$ speedup over MoA.
+We also report token usage in \cref{sec:token_count}, showing that \method{} achieves the best trade-off between efficiency and performance among multi-agent baselines.
+While our batch inference strategy does assume that test samples arrive in batches (so expert assignments can be pre-determined), this assumption is not restrictive in practice: many widely-used inference acceleration techniques make the same assumption (e.g, vLLM \citep{kwon2023efficient}), and popular services like ChatGPT \citep{openai_batch} and Gemini \citep{gemini_batch} also support batched inference.

-\textbf{Methodological efficiency of \method{}.} Like multi-agent discussion baselines, \method{} can also operate in a discussion-based manner.
-Instead of aggregating initial responses, models first engage in a round discussion before submitting final answers to an aggregator. \cref{table:discussion} evaluates this approach, comparing the adaptive aggregator (suboptimal) and task-best aggregator (suboptimal), as well as the task-specific aggregator (optimal) on MMLU-Pro and GPQA.
-Given the optimal aggregator, we see that discussion yields marginal gains on MMLU-Pro ($63.83$ vs. $63.71$) and a modest drop on GPQA ($57.72$ vs. $57.78$).
-We find that while round-wise discussion does improve performance incrementally, but the final outcome is ultimately determined by the strength of the aggregator.
-As a result, \method{} has less run time than the baselines while maintaining or even surpassing their performance, as demonstrated in \cref{tab:efficiency}.
+\textbf{Methodological efficiency.} Like multi-agent discussion baselines, \method{} can also operate in a discussion-based manner.
+Instead of immediately aggregating initial responses, models first engage in three rounds of discussion—observing each other’s outputs and generating refined responses—before submitting them to the aggregator. \cref{table:discussion} reports results for this setting, comparing the adaptive aggregator (suboptimal), the task-best aggregator (suboptimal), and the task-specific aggregator (optimal) on MMLU-Pro and GPQA.
+With the task-specific aggregator, discussion yields only marginal gains on MMLU-Pro ($63.83$ vs.\ $63.71$) and a slight drop on GPQA ($57.72$ vs.\ $57.78$).
+While round-wise discussion can improve performance incrementally, the final outcome is primarily determined by aggregator strength.
+Consequently, \method{} with a strong task-specific aggregator can skip the costly multi-round discussion, reducing runtime and improving methodological efficiency, while surpassing the performance of discussion-based baselines, as shown in \cref{tab:efficiency}.